Ab-hishek/data-populator/docs/data-populator/data-populator.md

     ```console
     kubectl apply -f https://raw.githubusercontent.com/Ab-hishek/data-populator/master/deploy/yamls/data-populator.yaml
     ```
-    NOTE: `openebs-data-population` is reserved for populator and no pvc with `dataSourceRef` should be created in this namespace as the controller ignores PVCs in its own working namespace.
+    **NOTE:** `openebs-data-population` namespace is reserved for populator and no pvc with `dataSourceRef` should be created in this namespace as the controller ignores PVCs in its own working namespace.

 3. Preparing a volume which will act as the source for data populator.
     - Create a sample pvc.
 Please feel free to edit the storageclass as per your need.